u8sand/Baka-MPlayer/README.md

 **IRC Channel**: `#baka-mplayer` on `irc.freenode.net`

-You can ask us questions about using Baka MPlayer, give feedback, or discuss it's development.
+You can ask us questions about using Baka MPlayer, give feedback, or discuss its development.
 However, if possible, please avoid posting bugs there and use the [issue tracker](https://github.com/u8sand/Baka-MPlayer/issues) instead.